-HtmlWriter.get_section (section_name, paragraphs=False, lines=False)
+HtmlWriter.get_section (section_name, paragraphs=False, lines=False, trim=True) Return the contents of a ref file section.

-Return the contents of a ref file section.
+• section_name - The section name.

-- section name The section name. - paragraphs If True, return the contents as a list of paragraphs. - lines If True, return the contents (or each paragraph) as a list of lines; otherwise return the contents (or each paragraph) as a single string.
+- paragraphs If True, return the contents as a list of paragraphs. - lines If True, return the contents (or each paragraph) as a list of lines; otherwise return the contents (or each paragraph) as a single string. - trim If True, remove leading whitespace from each line.